camunda-community-hub/camunda-process-test-coverage/README.md

 ![Screenshot](elab_logo.png)

 WDW eLab GmbH is an innovative IT company and has great experience with complex business support processes in complex IT environments.
 One of our specialties are customer support processes in telecommunications.
 We are proud to be an official Camunda BPM partner!
-Feel free to contact us via [Email](mailto:kontakt@wdw-elab.de)
+Feel free to contact us via [Email](mailto:kontakt@wdw-elab.de)!

 ## Contributors